 Weigela shrubs have had the interest of plant breeders and the new selections bloom with a heavy bomb of flowers in June, as well as a recurrent bloom later in summer into fall.
 Check out our vast assortment in white, pink, purple, red, and even yellow.
 The new selections have deep purple foliage as a great backdrop to the flower color.
 New selections are much smaller.

 How about the showiest woody shrub for summer into fall?
 Rose of Sharon is a woody Hibiscus that has the interest of the breeders for double flowers and for being sterile plants.
 The flowers resemble carnations on a larger shrub.
 Amazing blue, purples, pinks, white, and bicolor plants are showy and hardy.

 There are so many to choose from but you can’t go wrong with a Lavender Chiffon® Rose of Sharon Shrub for more petite flowers or Aphrodite Rose of Sharon for larger tropical looking flowers.

 You could even try a tree form rose of sharon with Azurri Blue Satin® Rose of Sharon Tree Form!

 Lilacs galore!
 Nature Hills has some beautiful, colorful and fragrant shrubs in many sizes for those of you who can’t plant Crape Myrtles in the north.
 Lilacs rock and come in blue, lavender, pink, purples of many shades, white, and even a pale yellow.

-Check out everything that we have to offer.
+Check out everything that we have to offer, if you’re unsure of what will work in your area, check out our Growing Zone Map.
 Punch in your zip code to find out which hardiness zone you are in so you know which plants will work for your home.